Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Problem formulation and control algorithm

 \subsection{Reference calculator}

-One of the most important characteristics of the proposed algorithm is the possibility to be applied with time-varying set-point and disturbances unknown in advance.
+One of the most important characteristics of the proposed algorithm is the possibility to be applied with time varinat set-point and disturbances unknown in advance.
 In order to do this the MPC assumes a constant set-point along the prediction horizon but it is designed in order to preserve, under suitable assumptions, recursive feasibility even if the exogenous signals change at any time instant.
 To manage possible variations of the set-point $y^0$ and/or of the disturbance estimation $\hat{d}$, a Reference calculator is introduced in the control loop.
 The goal of the Reference calculator is to provide the state and input references $\bar{x} = [\bar{c}^\top \; \bar{h}^\top]^\top$ and $\bar{u}$ for the MPC, that are computed by solving the following equations:

-In order to guarantee the existence and the uniqueness of the solution of \eqref{eq:reference_calculation}, and the offset-free of the closed loop system, it is now introduced an Assumption on the set-point $y^0$ and on the LSTM model.
+In order to guarantee offset-free of the closed-loop system, the following assumption on the set-point $y^0$ and on the LSTM model is introduced.
+An additional assumption on the set-point $y^0$ will be introduced in the next section.